-Non-Executive Director Appointed: 27 August 2013 Fiona has a corporate finance background, with more than 20 years' experience as CFO of ASX-listed emerging and mid-tier mining oil & gas companies preceded by 14 years with Chase Manhattan Bank in London, New York and Sydney, in corporate banking, credit management and mining finance roles.
-Previous non-executive directorships include ASX-listed oil and gas producer, Drillsearch Energy Limited where she chaired the Audit & Risk Committee.
-Currently Fiona is a non-executive director of ASX-listed Heron Resources.
+Fiona has a corporate finance background, with more than 20 years' experience as CFO of ASX-listed emerging and mid-tier mining and oil & gas companies, preceded by 14 years with Chase Manhattan Bank in London, New York and Sydney, in corporate banking, credit management and mining finance roles.

+Previous non-executive directorships include ASX-listed oil and gas producer, Drillsearch Energy where she chaired the Audit & Risk Committee.
+Through active involvement with the AusIMM's WIMnet, Fiona has sought to foster the attraction and retention of women in the resources industry and, in 2017 was named Gender Diversity Champion in Australian Resources by WIRNA and in NSW Mining in the NSW Minerals' Council's Women in Mining Awards.

+Currently Fiona is non-executive director of ASX-listed Heron Resources which is developing the Woodlawn base metals mine in NSW.